Skip to main content

 The Disclosure Statement and Joint Prepackaged Plan of Reorganization describe the four pillars of the negotiated deal: trade and other unsecured creditors (including all employee and vendor claims) are unimpaired, more than $5 billion in funded debt is eliminated, QVC, Inc. emerges as Reorganized QVC, Inc. as a going concern (with Cornerstone as a subsidiary of Reorganized QVC, Inc.), and intercompany claims are settled with the support of estate fiduciaries and key creditor constituencies.
 Cornerstone creditors are also unimpaired.

 QVC, Inc. seated independent directors Jill Frizzley and Paul Keglevic to oversee the intercompany settlement; both appeared at the first day hearing through Akin Gump's Andrew J. Pecoraro.
-The prepackaged structure was designed to avoid a longer free-fall case because, in the words of the First Day Declaration, a prolonged chapter 11 would unnecessarily result in larger administrative claims and greater risk to customer and supplier confidence — a posture echoed in Bloomberg's coverage of the planned filing.
-On the advisor side, the company's filing-day announcement named Kirkland & Ellis LLP and Gray Reed as legal counsel, Evercore Group L.L.C. as financial advisor, AlixPartners LLP as restructuring advisor, and Joele Frank, Wilkinson Brimmer Katcher as strategic communications advisor.
+The First Day Declaration states that a prolonged chapter 11 would increase administrative claims and risk to customer and supplier confidence; Bloomberg reported the imminent filing on April 15, the day before petitions were filed.
+The company's April 16, 2026 press release named Kirkland & Ellis LLP and Gray Reed as legal counsel, Evercore Group L.L.C. as financial advisor, AlixPartners LLP as restructuring advisor, and Joele Frank, Wilkinson Brimmer Katcher as strategic communications advisor.

 JPMorgan $300 Million DIP LC Facility and the Cash Collateral Bridge